 Ella Weed was born on January 27, 1853, in Newburgh, N.Y., the eldest daughter of Jonathan Noyes Weed and Elizabeth Merritt Weed.
-She attended Miss Mackay's school in Newburgh before attending Vassar College, where she wrote for the Vassar Miscellany, helping to create the publication's high reputation.
-After graduating with honors in 1873, in 1875 she went to Springfield, Ohio, to teach at an all-girls school, specializing in preparing students for Vassar.
-In 1882, she returned to New York to teach at her former school, Miss Mackay's, and in 1884, she became head of the day school at the Anne Brown School New York City.
+She attended Miss Mackay’s school in Newburgh before attending Vassar College, where she wrote for the Vassar Miscellany, helping to establish the publication’s superior reputation.
+After graduating with honors in 1873, she went to Springfield, Ohio, to teach at an all-girls school, specializing in preparing students for Vassar.
+In 1882, she returned to New York to teach at her former school, Miss Mackay’s, and in 1884, she became head of the day school at the Anne Brown School in New York City.

-Annie Nathan Meyer sought Weed's assistance when she wanted to establish an annex to Columbia for women.
+Annie Nathan Meyer sought Weed’s assistance when she wanted to establish an annex to Columbia for women.
 She hoped to replace the existing Collegiate Course for Women, which did not allow women to attend lectures but required that they complete the same work at the same standards as the male students who did go to lectures.
-Weed's contacts at the Anne Brown School were socially prominent, and she was able to get the signatures of significant New Yorkers on a petition to Columbia University trustees.
-As a result, Barnard College was established.
+Weed’s contacts at the Anne Brown School were socially prominent, and she was able to get the signatures of significant New Yorkers on a petition to Columbia University trustees.
+Thus, Barnard College was founded.

-Twenty-nine-year-old Emily James Smith became the first dean of Barnard College in 1894 when it was still at its original location of 343 Madison Avenue.
-Her wise manner and strong determination aided her in setting the foundations for Barnard’s sound curriculum and its commitment to assembling a good academic staff.
+Twenty-nine-year-old Emily James Smith became the second dean of Barnard College in 1894, when it was still at its original location of 343 Madison Avenue.
+Her wise manner and strong determination aided her in setting the foundation for Barnard’s sound curriculum and its commitment to assembling an excellent academic staff.

 In 1898, at the outbreak of the Spanish-American War, Gill joined the Red Cross and was among the first group of nurses sent to Cuba.
 She was put in charge of hospital affairs in Cuba, a position she later continued in New York and Tennessee, selecting and placing nurses in army hospitals.
 Gill was also in charge of the Cuban Orphan Society, where she helped to secure homes and education for orphans.
 Her work in Cuba established her reputation as both an educator and a leader, and in 1901 she was appointed dean of Barnard College.

 Virginia Crocheron Gildersleeve was born in 1877, the daughter of Judge Henry Alger Gildersleeve and Virginia Crocheron, and grew up in New York City.
 She attended Barnard College, continuing to commute and live at home with her parents for years, even after she was appointed dean of the College.
 She later moved into a duplex apartment on campus, where the Vagelos Alumnae Center is now housed.
-She graduated first in her class in 1899 and immediately enrolled in graduate school at Columbia, where she received a master's in history in 1900 and a PhD in English in 1909.
+She graduated first in her class in 1899 and immediately enrolled in graduate school at Columbia, where she received a master’s in history in 1900 and a Ph.D. in English in 1909.
 She taught at both Columbia and Barnard before being appointed assistant professor of English at Barnard.
-In 1911, Columbia University President Nicholas Murray Butler, her former professor at Barnard, made her dean.
-Despite the wishes of parents and the board of trustees, Gildersleeve urged students to resist being close-minded, telling them to avoid believing only official propaganda and discounting other views.
-"More than anything else in the world," she said, "I want to preserve for Barnard the utmost freedom of discussion and I ask the cooperation of all in preserving this freedom."
+In 1911, Columbia University president Nicholas Murray Butler, her former professor at Barnard, made her dean.
+Despite the wishes of parents and the Board of Trustees, Gildersleeve urged students to resist being closed-minded, telling them to avoid believing only official propaganda and discounting other views.
+“More than anything else in the world,” she said, “I want to preserve for Barnard the utmost freedom of discussion, and I ask the cooperation of all in preserving this freedom.”

 Gildersleeve fought for the rights of Barnard students and female students everywhere.
-Thanks to her work, Columbia's professional schools, such as the School of Journalism, were opened to women.
+Thanks to her work, Columbia’s professional schools, such as the School of Journalism, were opened to women.
 Later, she also fought to open the medical, law, and engineering schools to women.
 In 1924 she formed the Seven Sisters association with Barnard, Bryn Mawr, Mount Holyoke, Radcliffe, Smith, Vassar, and Wellesley.
-Gildersleeve helped women to gain places in the sciences during World War II, arguing that highly trained scientists were needed to win the war and without female scientists, the country would not have enough.
-As a result of the war and Gildersleeve's work, many Barnard graduates were able to find jobs.
-Gildersleeve even helped to found the Navy's female reserve officer's corps, WAVES, and in 1945 she was appointed by President Roosevelt to the United States delegation to author the United Nations Charter, where she insisted upon the creation of the Commission on Human Rights (which later produced the Declaration of Human Rights).
+Gildersleeve helped women to gain places in the sciences during World War II, arguing that highly trained scientists were needed to win the war and that without female scientists, the country would not have enough.
+As a result of the war and Gildersleeve’s work, many Barnard graduates were able to find jobs.
+Gildersleeve even helped to found the women's branch of the U.S. Naval Reserve (WAVES), and in 1945 she was appointed by President Roosevelt to the United States delegation to author the United Nations Charter, where she insisted on the creation of the Commission on Human Rights (which later produced the Declaration of Human Rights).
 She also served as chair of the American Council on Education and twice as president of the International Federation of University Women.

 Although McIntosh believed that happiness and fulfillment may or may not lie in a career, her successful balance of marriage, children, and career made her a role model for her students.
 She saw education as a way to prepare young women for the complicated balancing act that was life.